michaelwcheung/Conditional-Bootstrap/docs.md

 1. Open the `app/global.R` file and click 'Run App', or run `runApp()`.

 ## 'Upload Data' tab
-1. In the 'Upload Data' tab, upload a csv file of your data.
+1. In the 'Upload Data' tab, upload a csv file of your data or choose 'Load sample data'.
     * Expected output: a data table of your uploaded data; a 'Next: Variable Selection' button.
     * Purpose: double check that the uploaded dataset is correct.
 2. Click 'Next: Variable Selection'.
     * Expected output: four selection boxes with dropdown menus for selecting the outcome variable, treatment variable, covariate(s), and candidate variable(s).
 A slider for the dimension of cross-classifications to consider.
     * Purpose: restrict user access.
-3. Select the variables for outcome, treatment, covariate(s), and potential effect modifier(s).
+3. Select the variables for outcome, treatment, covariate(s), and candidate variable(s).
     * Expected output: success feedback (green) for outcome variable and treatment variable selections; a 'Next: Covariate Data Type Verification' button.
     * Purpose: define causal model for analysis.
-    * Note: for the sake of computation and plotting, please only select a few candidate effect modifier(s), e.g. \leq 4, at the moment.
+    * Note: for the sake of computation and plotting, please only select a few candidate effect modifier(s), e.g. $\leq$ 4, at the moment.
 4. Click 'Next: Covariate Data Type Verification'.
     * Expected output: a data table of the role, data type, and percent NA for each variable in your dataset; a 'Next: Confirm Potential Effect Modifier Prevalence' button.
     * Purpose: double check that each variable is coded correctly by role, data type, and missingness.